42-mraasvel/web-server/documentation/readme/README.md

 	}
 	```

-	More specific options for how the web server handles the request further, the request target is used to resolve the location block.
+	Location blocks contain more specific options for how the web server further handles requests, the request target is used to resolve the location block.

 	The most specific match is used, unless the `=` (exact match) option is specified, in which case the request target has to match exactly.